DIVING 2.0 WILL RESUME LATER THIS SPRING OR EARLY SUMMER. Check back for updates.

-Based on past participants' feedback, I'd say it's the intimacy that's developed by holding a weekly workshop in a cozy home, and the caring community that's developed.
+Based on past participants' feedback, I'd say it's the intimacy that's developed through mindful workshopping and the caring community that comes from that practice.
 We're intersectional thinkers.
 But maybe I should let past workshoppers answer this one.
 To read some testimonials, go here.

 I really want to publish something ASAP.
 Can you help?

 Well, I can sure help your work to become publishable.
 And discussions about publication will be a regular part of our workshop.
 But no matter what, if you'd like further one-on-one coaching, we can talk about options.
 Please note, however, that this workshop, unlike others, is not a publishing engine.
 It goes deeper than that.
 I mean, it's called DIVING INTO THE WRECK for crying out loud.

 I would love to take this workshop, but I'm going to miss a few classes.
 Is that okay?

 I'd love for you to take the workshop, too!
 But out of respect for those participating and in the interest of creating a trusting community, you must be able to attend at least seven workshops to participate.
 Clear the decks to prioritize your writing!

 Who died and made you boss?